inspiredCoconut/404-page-collection/README.md

 ## License

-This project is licensed under the MIT License.S
+This project is licensed under the MIT License.